 Step 4 – Add the dal along with the water in which it was soaked.
 Close the lid, make sure the steam valve is set to sealing, press the pressure cooking button (high) and set the timer to 5 minutes.
 When the timer beeps, wait for 10 minutes, then release the rest of the steam by turning the steam valve to venting.
 Open the lid.

 Note: The dal will be cooked perfectly at 5 minutes with 10 minutes NPR.
 However, if it is too thick, press the saute button again, add 1/4 cup water to the pot and mash the dal lightly with the back of a spoon.
 Let it simmer for 1 or 2 minutes.
 Cancel the saute mode and take it out in a bowl.
-Add a teaspoonful of ghee if you so wish.
 Finally, garnish with the green chillis and green leaves.
 Serve hot with naan bread or white rice.

 How to make dal and rice together in the instant pot